-In addition, according to the inhomogeneous theory the conservation law (41c) should be satisfied.
-In Section 3.2 it was explained that this conservation law follows from the conservation of Hamiltonian, assuming that deviations from Normality may be ignored.
+In addition, according to the inhomogeneous theory, the conservation law of (41c) should be satisfied.
+In section 3b it was explained that this conservation law follows from the conservation of Hamiltonian, assuming that deviations from normality may be ignored.
 It is of interest, of course, to test whether it is justified to ignore effects of the fourth cumulant.
-To that end we compare in Fig. 15 the evolution in time of the Hamiltonian as obtained from the numerical simulation (this will be called the 'exact' Hamiltonian from now on) with the Hamiltonian according to inhomogeneous theory.
-While the 'exact' Hamiltonian is a constant (at least up to five significant digits), it is clear that the approximate Hamiltonian is not conserved when evaluated using the numerical results.
-In fact, there are large deviations as the approximate Hamiltonian becomes negative, while the 'exact' Hamiltonian is positive definite.
-The disagreement between the approximate and the 'exact' Hamiltonian is caused by the neglect of the higher order cumulants.
-This is immediately clear from Fig. 15 where we have compared the nonlinear contribution to the Hamiltonian according to lowest order inhomogeneous theory (called approximate), with the corresponding nonlinear contribution that includes higher order cumulants (called 'exact').
+To that end, Fig. 15 compares the evolution in time of the Hamiltonian as obtained from the numerical simulation (this will be called the "exact" Hamiltonian from now on) with the Hamiltonian according to inhomogeneous theory.
+Although the exact Hamiltonian is a constant (at least up to five significant digits), it is clear that the approximate Hamiltonian is not conserved when evaluated using the numerical results.
+In fact, there are large deviations as the approximate Hamiltonian becomes negative, whereas the exact Hamiltonian is positive definite.
+The disagreement between the approximate and the exact Hamiltonian is caused by the neglect of the higher-order cumulants.
+This is immediately clear from Fig. 15 in which the nonlinear contribution to the Hamiltonian according to lowest-order inhomogeneous theory [called approximate; NL ($c_4 = 0$)] is compared with the corresponding nonlinear contribution that includes higher-order cumulants (called exact; NL + c_4).
 The approximate nonlinear contribution hardly varies with time, which is in agreement with the results from Fig. 14 that effects of inhomogeneity are small.
-The 'exact' nonlinear contribution shows a significant variation with time.
-The difference between 'exact' and approximate are considerable and therefore it is not justified to ignore effects of deviations from Normality in a simple theoretical description of the evolution of the sea state.
-As a matter of fact, the deviations from Normality are the main reason for the spectral broadening as the time-varying nonlinear contribution to the Hamiltonian, including effects of the fourth order cumulant, just compensates for the changes with time of the linear part of the wave energy.
+The exact nonlinear contribution shows a significant variation with time.
+The differences between exact and approximate are considerable, and therefore it is not justified to ignore effects of deviations from normality in a simple theoretical description of the evolution of the sea state.
+As a matter of fact, the deviations from normality are the main reason for the spectral broadening as the time-varying nonlinear contribution to the Hamiltonian, including effects of the fourth-order cumulant, just compensates for the changes with time of the linear part of the wave energy.
 Clearly, according to the Monte Carlo simulations the linear wave energy is not conserved.